remlapmot/renv-r-docker/README.md

 ## Setup on Windows

-* Install R 4.0.5 for Windows <https://cran.r-project.org/bin/windows/base/old/4.0.5/R-4.0.5-win.exe>
+* Install R 4.0.5 for Windows, installer [here](https://cran.r-project.org/bin/windows/base/old/4.0.5/R-4.0.5-win.exe)
 * Open RStudio using R 4.0.5 by holding Ctrl when you clicking the RStudio icon.
-This will show you the RStudio R version selection window
+This will show the RStudio R version selection window
   <p align="center"><img src="img/rstudio-windows-control-click-open.png" width=40%></p>
 * Open this project in that RStudio running R 4.0.5, by clicking File | Open Project...
-* Run *setup.R* or more simply run in R
+* Run *setup.R* or in R run
   ```r
   renv::restore(prompt = FALSE)
   ```